totoro642/google-cloud-java/docs/universe_domain.md

 `https://cloudkms.myuniversedomain.com:443`.

 ### Set through an Environment Variable
 Set the Universe Domain to the `GOOGLE_CLOUD_UNIVERSE_DOMAIN`.
-Java client libraries will attempt to read this value.
+If set, Java client libraries will read this value and use it.

 ### Universe Domain Hierarchy
 1. If set in the ClientSettings, use this value.
 Otherwise, go to the next step.